 50% of all cases of childhood blindness are preventable or treatable through known, proven and cost-effective interventions.
 The key to preventing vision loss is early detection because it can be impossible to treat blinding conditions by the time a child reaches elementary school.

 Fortunately, early detection through vision screening begins as young as age 3.
 It is a fast, inexpensive, non-invasive and fun activity for children.
 It’s often easier to perform vision screening in a preschool than in a pediatrician’s office because the child feels comfortable and at ease.

-In the coming months, the volunteers will pursue follow-up information on children that were referred for an eye exam by contacting the preschool directors and reporting that information back to PBNC.
+In the coming months, the screeners will pursue follow-up information on children that were referred for an eye exam by contacting the preschool directors and reporting that information back to PBNC.